Skip to main content

 • different interfaces where people could receive privacy information; and

-• who are the product users (eg a single user vs multiple users, adults or children).
+• who are the product users are (eg a single user vs multiple users, adults or children).

 You must separate privacy information from terms and conditions, as well as any requests for consent to process personal information.
 You must not include a tick box to indicate consent with your privacy information.